 There are reports from the BlueStacks clients that they experienced an issue when they open the BlueStacks application.
 Rather than indicating game and application symbols on the home screen of BlueStacks, they see a warning saying BlueStacks 3 couldn’t turn over the motor.
 Bluestacks Engine Won’t Start issue occurs on Windows 10, 8, or even 7.

-With assistance from this guide, we hope you were able to resolve the frustrating Bluestacks engine won’t start.
-Now that you’ve dealt with all emulator issues get back to using your favorite apps.
+With assistance from this guide, we hope you can resolve the frustrating Bluestacks engine won’t start.
+Use your favourite apps now that you’ve dealt with all emulator issues.
 Happy working!